 Over the past two decades, Ms. Metcalfe has become a champion for horse theft prevention.
 She started on a one-person crusade to right a wrong and to put her family back together in the wake of a shattering experience.
 Now, with over two decades of volunteer service with Stolen Horse International-NetPosse.com, she leads others to help with missing, lost, and stolen horses and also search for old horses, found, and crimes against horses as well.

-In the process of solving a crime and compiling her research, Ms. Metcalfe has become a recognized authority in her field.
+In solving a crime and compiling her research, Ms. Metcalfe has become a recognized authority.
 She has appeared on television and various radio programs, in newspaper and magazine articles, and addressed civic groups.
 Her message is powerful and inspirational.Debi Metcalfe never meant to become an activist.
 Quiet and unassuming, she and her husband, Harold, were just another family with a few well-loved pleasure horses.
 Debi ran a home-based business in their small town of Shelby, NC.

-But everything changed the night of September 26, 1997.
-Harold's mare, Idaho, a member of the Metcalfe family for 8 years, disappeared from her pasture.
+But everything changed on the night of September 26, 1997.
+Harold's mare, Idaho, a member of the Metcalfe family for eight years, disappeared from her pasture.
 A search revealed a cut fence and hoof prints that ended abruptly where tire tracks began.

 A year-long odyssey began.
 Debi placed her business on hold and spearheaded the search for Idaho.

 She found that no structured, centralized resource for victims of horse theft existed.
 In desperation, she used a "shotgun" strategy to blanket as much of the U.S. as possible with flyers, and she reached out and spoke with every horse dealer, law enforcement officer, and auction house that would listen.
 Debi knew her search required luck and prayer to succeed, but fifty-one weeks after the theft, a flyer ended up in the right place.
 Its viewer made the call that brought Idaho home.